tmtsoftware/csw/docs/src/main/params/commands.md

 ## Setup Command

 This command is used to describe a goal that a system should match.
-Component developer will require to supply following arguments to create a `Setup` command.
+The component developer is required to supply following arguments to create a `Setup` command.